 Our food and drinks

-We serve our meals buffet-style.
-For breakfast, we have bread and a selection of toppings like oil & za’atar, labneh, hummus, cheese, jam, and eggs accompanied by Bedouin tea, coffee, and mineral water.
+We offer buffet-style meals for breakfast, lunch, and dinner.
+Our breakfast spread includes bread and a selection of toppings such as oil and za’atar, labneh, hummus, cheese, jam, and eggs, along with Bedouin tea, coffee, and mineral water.

-Lunch typically consists of a freshly prepared hot dish like Galayah Bandura accompanied by bread and a selection of side dishes as hummus, cheese, tuna, and salad.
-And as for drinks, we serve mineral water, Bedouin tea, and soda or juice.
+For lunch, we prepare a hot dish like Galayah Bandura, served with bread and various side dishes such as hummus, cheese, tuna, and salad.
+We also serve mineral water, Bedouin tea, and soda or juice as beverages.

-For dinner, we serve freshly prepared, traditional Bedouin food like Zarb or Khabsah accompanied by bread, rice and salads.
-After dinner, we serve either sweets or fruit.
-And as for drinks, we serve mineral water, Bedouin tea, and soda or juice.
+For dinner, we serve traditional Bedouin dishes like Zarb, Kabsa, Magluba, or Saniya, which are freshly prepared and accompanied by bread, rice, and salads.
+After dinner, we offer either sweets or fruit.
+We serve mineral water, Bedouin tea, and soda or juice as beverages.

-We pay attention to your dietary requirements as much as possible within the limitation of the desert.
+We do our best to accommodate your dietary requirements within the limitations of the desert.

-Lastly, note that mineral water is available for free throughout your stay.
-So, no need to bring some yourself.
+Lastly, we provide free mineral water throughout your stay, so there’s no need to bring your own.